igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firslines displays the first 10 lines of /etc/passwd
-6-third_line displays the third line of the file iacta 7-file creates a file \*\'Best School\'\*$\?\*\*\*\*\*:) with the content 'Best School'
+6-third_line displays the third line of the file iacta 7-file creates a file \*\'Best School\'\*$\?\*\*\*\*\*:) with the content 'Best School' 8-cwd_state appends the results of ls -la to ls_cwd_content